potahtml/namespace-jsx-project/jsx/readme.md

 The `interface` names comes from `document.createElementNS(ns, tagName).constructor.name` which is more accurate than typescript.

 Chrome attributes come from brute-forcing the element `setters` till an `attribute` is added.
 The name of the `attribute` is taken as `key`.
 When something is marked as `prop` it means Chrome has a setter for it.
+Note: a `prop` avoids `DOMTokenList` and other fancy objects.

 🗑️ means the `tag` or `attribute` is deprecated.